Eshaancoding/VelvaProgrammingLanguage/README.md

 	* what if an argument to the function and then the same name is redeclared :(

 * Implement strings (PIE, some weird thing)

+* multiple files
+	* Ig you can call `ld` and `clang` temporaily but one day you have to make it into a c interface one day you know

 * linter (treesitter)
 * intellisense (microsoft language server protocol (LSP), not sure how to implement that)